 Where can I order the uniform from?

-The majority of basic school uniform can be purchased from supermarkets such as Tesco’s or Asda.
+The majority of our uniform can be purchased from supermarkets such as Tesco or Asda.

-If you have any queries regarding uniform orders, please contact the school office.
+If you have any queries regarding uniform, please contact the school office.

 Am I eligible for free school meals?